sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   compare your local code against a branch or a tag.

-- Create a WelcomeService that returns a message, WelcomeController depends on the HelloService to get the message, Use Mockito in your
+- Create a WelcomeService that returns a message, WelcomeController depends on the HelloService to get that message, Use Mockito in your
-  WebControllerMockMvcTest code to mock the service, Write the WelcomeServiceTest code as
+  WebControllerMockMvcTest code to mock the service, Write the WelcomeServiceTest code to test WelcomeService.

 ## Slack channel tips